-Blue Apron are a meal kit delivery service.
-Meal kits are one way to help people eat fresh, healthful food while saving time and food waste.
+Blue Apron is a meal kit delivery service.
+Meal kits are one way to help people eat fresh, healthy foods while saving time and food waste.
 People can choose from different brands according to their preferences and budget.

-This article reviews Blue Apron and discusses how it works.
-It looks at the menu options and whom they may suit.
-It also lists alternative brands and offers other tips for saving time, money, and food waste.
+In this article, we review Blue Apron and discuss how it works.
+We look at the menu options and whom they may suit.
+We also list alternative brands and offer tips to save time, money, and food waste.

-Blue Apron are a meal kit delivery service that aim to help people cook fresh meals at home regardless of their culinary skill level.
-People choose a meal plan based on their dietary requirements, preferences, and serving needs.
+Blue Apron is a meal kit delivery service that aims to help people cook fresh meals at home regardless of their culinary skill level.
+Individuals choose a meal plan based on their dietary requirements, preferences, and serving needs.

-Blue Apron deliver measured ingredients along with recipes so that people can make the meals at home.
+Blue Apron delivers premeasured ingredients along with recipes so that a person can make the meals at home.

-Blue Apron deliver the meals once a week, and people can skip a week if they need to.
+Blue Apron delivers the meals once per week, and it is possible to skip a week if necessary.

 Please note, the writer has not tried this product.
 All information is research-based.